hadro/info654fa22/slides/class_10.md

 Asking again:
-What are the kinds of stories we can tell with the following:
+What are the kinds of stories we can tell with this 311 data set?
-- Open Data from the Met Museum?
-- Open Data from the NYC 311 Data collection?
-- The Squirrel census data?

 ---
 # Exploring and Visualizing other data sets